Who are we and why do we require your information?

-Louth County Council has created this privacy notice in order to demonstrate our firm commitment to privacy and to assure you that in all your dealings with Louth County Council that we will ensure the security of the data you provide to us.
+Louth County Council has created this privacy notice in order to demonstrate our firm commitment to privacy and ensure the security of the data you provide to us is kept safe.

 Louth County Council creates, collects and processes a significant amount of personal data in various multiple formats on a daily basis.
-The personal data you may be required to supply to us is:
+The personal data you may be required to supply is: